-In the last few years, Gin became an extremely relevant ingredient in cocktails.
-The spirit infused with juniper berries has always played a vital role in mixology, but with modern types and flavor profiles, the impact grew even further.
+Over the last two decades, gin became one of the most popular spirits and a favorite cocktail base of many.
+The spirit infused with juniper berries has always played a vital role in mixology, but thanks to modern types and flavor profiles, it rose to new heights.

 Still, answering the question of what Gin actually is, is not as straightforward as it may seem.
 So, what turns a clear, distilled grain spirit into Gin?